Home Investment US-China Trade War 2026: How Tariffs and Tech Sanctions Are Reshaping Investment Portfolios

 Portfolio Strategies for Navigating Geopolitical Risk

-Strategy One: Audit Your China Exposure
+Strategy One: Audit China Exposure

 Strategy Two: Diversify Across Geographies and Beneficiaries